 If you’re ready to change your hair color and can’t decide between Balayage and Ombre – well, because, you don’t know the difference between the two – don’t’ worry, you’re not alone!

-You’ve probably heard these terms thrown around and wondered, “What’s the difference?”
+You’ve probably heard the terms Balayage and Ombre thrown around and wondered, “What’s the difference?”
+Both refer to hair coloring methods.
 In essence, it’s about technique, time and subtle coloring.
 Here are the essential elements and some tips to determining which one will look better on you!

-Both balayage and ombre allow for darker (often times the natural hair color) at the roots with lighter color towards the ends.
+Both Balayage and Ombre allow for darker (often the natural hair color) at the roots with lighter color towards the ends.
 This mimics the sun-kissed looks where highlights show up in hair, the way that young kids’ hair reacts to summers at the pool.

 Both ombre and balayage are French terms and they were both invented and named in France.

 Ombre means “shadow”.
 Ombre is defined by dark hair at the top of the hair by the crown and often to the horizontal line where the ears are, but sometimes higher, sometimes lower.
 Below the dark line, hair is bleached or even lightened and colored (if you’re looking for the vibrant color scheme.)

 Ombre can be a combination of any too colors, like two vibrant colors or any dark color towards the top.

 There are variations on ombre.
 Sombre, is a “softer” ombre, with a more muted line between the two colors.
 Another technique is called color melting, which requires using multiple colors (at least three) along the strands, which creates complexity and/or subtlety, depending on what kind of look you are trying to achieve.

 What is Balayage?